nixworks/public/news/2012/07/4/README.md

 ##### Chinese
 ### [China accuses the Vatican of obstructing the development of Catholicism after the latter threatens to excommunicate new bishops ordained without papal approval. ](/news/2012/07/4/china-accuses-the-vatican-of-obstructing-the-development-of-catholicism-after-the-latter-threatens-to-excommunicate-new-bishops-ordained-wit.md)
-_Context: Holy See, excommunicate, Chinese, Pope, Catholic faithful_
+_Context: Catholic faithful, Holy See, Pope, excommunicate, Chinese_

 ##### George Entwistle
 ### [British broadcaster George Entwistle is named as the next Director-General of the BBC, beginning in autumn 2012. ](/news/2012/07/4/british-broadcaster-george-entwistle-is-named-as-the-next-director-general-of-the-bbc-beginning-in-autumn-2012.md)